 - Ellie on Degrassi The Next Generation is introduced as a wry goth girl who frequently makes biting, sarcastic comments.
 After a while, it is revealed that she is deeply depressed.

-- Monica also falls into this whenever her critical, emotionally abusive mother is around.
+- Monica whenever her critical, emotionally abusive Jerkass of a mother is around.

 - Santana from Glee has always been ruthlessly snarky - even cruel.
 Turns out she was hiding bitterness and loneliness due to being in love with Brittany and unable to come to terms with it.
 Even now while her friends are trying to being supportive and get her to open up, she's still as prickly as ever.

-- Similarly to Santana, Naomi from Skins outright admitted that she "learned how to be a sarcastic bitch" as way to hide her feelings for Emily.
+- Naomi from Skins outright admitted that she "learned how to be a sarcastic bitch" as way to hide her feelings for Emily.

-- In Doctor Who, when the Ninth Doctor gets snarky about humanity, it's often a sign that he's very upset and trying hard not to show it.
+- When the Ninth Doctor gets snarky about humanity, it's often a sign that he's very upset and trying hard not to show it.
 Rose even lampshades this in "The Doctor Dances".

-- River Song is often this.
+- River Song.
 "Oh, I hate you." is usually in force when she's very worried or upset.

-- John Munch, Deadpan Snarker extraordinaire is confirmed to be this.
-In one episode of Law & Order: Special Victims Unit he is directly asked "Do you always deflect personal questions with jokes?".
+- John Munch, Deadpan Snarker extraordinaire.
+In one episode of Law & Order: Special Victims Unit, he is directly asked, "Do you always deflect personal questions with jokes?"
 His immediate response is "Do you always deflect jokes with personal questions?", which, being somewhat less impressive than his usual quips, suggests that did actually get to him.
 Given the fact that he's spent most of his career dealing with brutal murders and horrible sex-crimes, it's not all that surprising that he needs some sort of defence mechanism.

 - Dr. Cox from Scrubs: Partly it's because he's more desensitized to the hospital environment than the young staff he works with.
 The rest is because, as his therapist tells him, he has a personality that craves any kind of attention, positive or negative.